htacg/tidy-html5/test/benchmarks/cases-xml/README.txt

 These files are candidates for being included in the default `cases` testing suite.
 This can be easily done by simply moving this directory into `cases`.

+The original XML testing script only checked Tidy's exit status.
+All of the current testing checks exit status as well as performs an output comparison.